Global warming means a global challenge: Learn more about climate change and how we can fight it

 Women applying Kisiki Hai, Tanzania

-We brought back over 9 million trees in 4 years
+We brought back 9.7 million trees in 4 years

 We bring back these forgotten tree stumps by using a technique called Farmer Managed Natural Regeneration (FMNR), or – as we like to call it: Kisiki Hai.
 This is more effective than planting new trees!